themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments.md

 <h3>Complementary and Alternative Therapies</h3>

 A <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6661982/?fbclid=IwAR1ytZua-OpiBsknNROSa0ucyF3dB5ExX2IIDSFEAeFsPdru1SXW22mHZKU" target="_blank" rel="noopener noreferrer"> comprehensive, multidisciplinary approach</a> that is individualized to the patient’s needs will provide the most successful, long term outcome in endometriosis management.
 Often this will include seeking out a variety of doctors and specialists to address wide reaching symptoms.
-This can include working with gynecologists, nutritionists, integrative doctors, urologists, and many other types of healthcare providers. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3108065/" target="_blank" rel="noopener noreferrer">Research</a> has shown several potential benefits to <a href="https://www.jmig.org/article/S1553-4650(15)00753-0/fulltext" target="_blank" rel="noopener noreferrer">complementary therapies</a> for endometriosis patients.
+This can include working with gynecologists, nutritionists, integrative doctors, urologists, and many other types of healthcare providers. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3108065/" target="_blank" rel="noopener noreferrer">Research</a> has shown several potential benefits to <a href="https://www.jmig.org/article/S1553-4650(15)00753-0/fulltext" target="_blank" rel="noopener noreferrer">complementary and alternative therapies</a> for endometriosis patients.
 Examples of complementary therapies include physical therapy, acupuncture, yoga, and meditation.
 These <a href="http://www.endometriosis.co.uk/complementary.html" target="_blank" rel="noopener noreferrer">therapies</a> include various methods that work on <a href="http://www.endometriosis.co.uk/complementary.html" target="_blank" rel="noopener noreferrer">mitigating symptoms, stress reduction, and/or disease management</a>.

 <blockquote class="blockquote">The majority of patients with chronic pelvic pain and endometriosis have additional related comorbidities.
 This preliminary data suggests that a thorough approach that addresses these additional processes that contribute to chronic pelvic pain may be a key factor in maintaining such re-operation rates lower than previously reported for patients with endometriosis.